 Despite that, the percentage of full-time federal employees under age 29 has been in decline since 2011, according to federal employment reports from the U.S. Office of Personnel Management, as Figure 1 shows.

 Equipping the government workforce with modern, mobile technologies — and modern service delivery apps — as part of a larger digital transformation strategy, addresses all of these issues.

-And because newer devices are still supported by Original Equipment Manufacturers (OEMs), they continue to receive the most up-to-date security patches and enhancements.
-This makes modern mobile devices a highly secure and cost-effective option for equipping the workforce.
+The latest computing endpoints, e.g. smart phones, tablets and laptops are more stable, secure and energy-efficient than the technology of yesteryear.
+They’re easy to integrate because they’re interoperable with a wide range of managaement sustems, multiple apps and other infrastructure.
+And because newer devices are still supported by Original Equipment Manufacturers (OEMs), they continue to receive the most up-to-date OS software updates, security patches and feature enhancements.
+This makes modern endpoint devices a highly secure and cost-effective option for equipping the workforce.

 Rich Nockels, a senior manager of product management at Insight, agrees.
 “Modern smartphones, tablets and laptops provide today’s government and public sector employees the ability to effectively perform their duties no matter where they are, with the performance they expect and the security that IT demands,” he says.

 Insight understands these requirements and, as a member of FirstNet, is familiar with the challenges faced by first responders.
 FirstNet is an independent entity within the U.S. Department of Commerce.
 It was authorized by Congress in 2012 and acts on a mission to “develop, build and operate the nationwide, broadband network that equips first responders to save lives and protect U.S. communities.”